cybershoe/devday-mongo101-labs/docs/lab1/lab1-1.md

-programming language of choice, you will use a [connection string](https://www.mongodb.com/docs/manual/reference/connection-string/) to tell your application how to find your cluster members, what credentials to you, and other paramaters to establish that initial connection.
+programming language of choice, you will use a [connection string](https://www.mongodb.com/docs/manual/reference/connection-string/) to tell your application how to find your cluster members, what credentials to use, and other paramaters to establish that initial connection.

 ## Elements of a connection string